Why is Gardening Important?

 Adding unique garden plantings to your property helps provide a safe habitat for bees and other pollinators.
 Flowers and plants also send out oxygen, which helps us breathe, remove pollutants from waterways, and provide both food and shelter for other wildlife.
 Homeowners have also found that incorporating home compost into their gardens help the arrangements thrive and flourish all season long.

-This type of flower is known for its ability to live for a long time.
+This type of flower is known for its ability to live for a long time and is a perfect choice for your home landscaping.
 Perennials grow back every year for many seasons, meaning you’re only required to plant them once, which is incredibly cost-saving.
 Perennials can last up to fifteen years, depending on the type and generally bloom for a single season.
 Since perennials are around for years, energy is put into growing a healthy root system rather than producing an abundance of blooms.
 The blooms produce by perennials are very beautiful and vibrant, making homeowners look forward to their bloom season each year.

 Asters are long-blooming flowers that bring fantastic color to your garden in late summer and fall.
 They produce a daisy-like bloom that ranges in color from blue and pink to purple, red, and white.
 Many homeowners use these flowers for indoor flower arrangements.
 Asters mostly enjoy full, and part sun but do have the ability to flourish in the shade.

 Chrysanthemums or Mums come in a variety of vibrant colors such as red, yellow, and purple.
 Given that there’s a wide variety of chrysanthemums, homeowners can choose the best color, shape, and size for their gardens.
 There are two different types of florets in a chrysanthemum: ray and disc.
 The ray florets are the petals, and disc florets make up the center button of the mum.
 These flowers enjoy full sun and can withstand extreme temperatures allowing them to bloom all summer long and sometimes into the fall.